Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 9. Baguio Museum

-The Baguio Museum is inspired by the architecture of Ifugao homes.
-The museum is made out of stone and wood, like an Ifugao home.
-It has a pyramid roof with two poles at the stair entrance that are like posts that hold up the floor in an Ifugao house.
+The architecture of Ifugao homes inspires the Baguio Museum.
+The museum is made of stone and wood, like an Ifugao home.
+It has a pyramid roof with two poles at the stair entrance, like posts that hold up the floor in an Ifugao house.

 The Baguio Museum resembles the traditional Ifugao house.
 The main room includes the craftsmanship from the Cordillera Provinces.
-The collection includes many native art objects from each tribe, traditional jewelry garments, fabric, or musical instruments surrounded by glass and covered in a textured cloth.
-More interesting are burial jars or wooden coffins, among these whose remains are authentic human mummified.
+The collection includes many native art objects from each tribe, traditional jewelry garments, fabric, or musical instruments surrounded by glass and covered in textured cloth.
+Burial jars or wooden coffins are more interesting, among these, whose remains are authentic human mummified.

 The collection also includes historical documents, which show what people’s history has meant to them during their lifetime.
 Baguios represents Bengue Province.